20% off €30 or 25% off €45

 “It can be difficult to sort of get your head around… HPV is a viral infection and it’s passed by sexual contact, but it's not a sexually transmitted infection like chlamydia or gonorrhea,” she says.

-Most HPV infections don’t cause any problems and are cleared by your body within 2 years.
-Treatment is only needed if HPV causes problems like genital warts or changes to cells in the cervix.3
+Treatment is generally only needed if HPV causes problems like genital warts or changes to cells in the cervix.3

 I’ve had the HPV vaccine, do I still need a smear test?

-Dr Hines response is very clear: “Yes, you do.”
+Dr Hines' response is very clear: “Yes, you do.”

 “The HPV vaccination is brilliant and we're starting to really see a drop in numbers of cervical cancer cases, but you still need regular smears,” she says.
 “The HPV vaccine is given usually from the ages of 12 to 13 – in year eight of school – before you're sexually active,” she continues.

-“When the programme started, it was just given to girls, and they've since extended it to boys in the last couple of years.”
+“When the programme started, it was just given to girls, and they've since extended it to boys in the last couple of years”

 "This is brilliant because there's no point in vaccinating only half our population,” she says.
 “It prevents the spread further, which is really, really good!”